MaxBraeschke/CNN_from_scratch/README.md

 > NOTE: The CNN framework was self-developed and should therefore be treated with caution with regard to the accuracy of the calculations.
 However, especially for the Sudoku detection and number detections, calculation results were compared with the well-known pytorch framework and the calculations were confirmed.
 If you just need a simple, fast and highly customizable framework, see the [PyTorch](https://pytorch.org/get-started/locally/) framework.

+## Install Cupy

+Check the [cupy documentation](https://docs.cupy.dev/en/stable/install.html) to choose the correct cupy library compatible with your Cuda version.

 ## Dataset

 #### Sudoku Dataset